jbrannon972/Drylogs2/planning-docs/35_ULTRAFLOW_Phase_1-3_UX_Analysis.md

 **QUESTION 1**: **Photo Counter vs. Visual Guidance** The app tells the tech "4 minimum photos" but doesn't explain *what* those 4 photos should capture.
 A tech might take 4 random shots just to satisfy the requirement.

-**Suggestion**: Add visual guidance showing what the 4 photos should be:
+**Suggestion**: Add visual guidance showing what the 4 photos should be: This can just be a quick list of the suggested shots to take
 - "Photo 1: Wide angle from doorway"
 - "Photo 2: Left wall and floor"
 - "Photo 3: Right wall and floor"